Andrew Fisher: Final years and death

 Fisher's term as High Commissioner officially ended on 22 April 1921, although it concluded with three months' paid leave and he left for Australia on 29 January.
 He arrived back in Melbourne with no firm plans for his future, but the rapturous receptions he received at labour movement gatherings led him to contemplate a return to active politics.
 He was the only remaining former prime minister in the Labor Party, which had lost many experienced MPs in the 1916 party split.
 The party's leader Frank Tudor had had frequent bouts of ill health, and T. J. Ryan, who was widely seen as Tudor's heir apparent, died suddenly of pneumonia in August 1921.
 Fisher seriously considered standing in the resulting by-election, but found there was no guarantee that the local party would accept him as a candidate.
-He was unwilling to actively campaign for preselection, and decided he would only stand if he were drafted; this did not eventuate.
+He was unwilling to actively campaign for preselection, and decided he would only stand if he were drafted, which did not happen.

 With little else to keep them in Australia, Fisher and his wife decided to return to London to be closer to their children.
 They rented a property in Highgate for a period, and then in October 1922 bought a home on South Hill Park near Hampstead Heath.
 He explored the possibility of standing for the British House of Commons, but eventually opted for a permanent retirement from politics.
 By the time he was 60, Fisher's family and friends had begun to notice a decline in his mental faculties, which was probably a form of early-onset dementia.
 It was judged unsafe for him to be out alone in public, and in 1925 his assets were placed in trust.
 By 1928, he was unable to sign his own name, and his children were seriously considering having him institutionalised.
 Fisher contracted a severe case of influenza in September 1928, and eventually died from complications of the disease on 22 October, aged 66.
 He is one of only three Australian prime ministers to die overseas, and he and George Reid are the only ones who both began and ended their lives outside Australia.

 Fisher was buried at Hampstead Cemetery on 26 October 1928.
 On the same day, a memorial service was held at St Columba's Church, London, which was attended by representatives of King George V and Prime Minister Stanley Baldwin, as well as Arthur Henderson representing the British Labour Party.
 In February 1930, Prime Minister Ramsay MacDonald unveiled a granite obelisk above Fisher's grave.
 His widow eventually moved back to Australia, dying there in 1958.